Jithin-Veeragandham/CS6140-Project/README.md

 # CS6140 Machine Learning Project - Microsoft Malware Prediction

-> Predicting malware occurrences on machines using real-world telemetry data provided by Microsoft.
+> Leveraging machine learning to predict malware infections using Microsoft's extensive telemetry data.
+Our project encompasses rigorous data preprocessing, insightful feature engineering, and a comparative analysis of various classification models, including tree-based algorithms and neural networks.

 ## 👥 Contributors

 - Jithin Veeragandham
 - Rishi Srikaanth
 - Andrei Biswas

 ---

 ## 📌 Problem Statement

-With over a billion enterprise and consumer customers, Microsoft takes cybersecurity very seriously.
-As part of their initiative to improve global protection standards, Microsoft released a large-scale telemetry dataset, challenging the data science community to predict whether a machine will be affected by malware in the near future.

-The goal of this project is to develop machine learning models that can effectively identify potential malware infections based on rich, anonymized telemetry data.
-The dataset reflects real-world challenges such as missing values, mixed data types, and distribution shifts between training and test sets.
+The escalating sophistication and proliferation of malware pose a significant threat to global cybersecurity.
+Traditional signature-based detection methods struggle to keep pace with evolving threats.
+This project addresses this challenge by applying advanced machine learning techniques to predict malware infections using a large-scale, anonymized telemetry dataset provided by Microsoft through the Kaggle competition.
+The objective is to build robust models capable of identifying subtle patterns indicative of impending malware attacks.

 🔗 [Microsoft Malware Prediction – Kaggle Competition](https://www.kaggle.com/competitions/microsoft-malware-prediction/overview)